splunk/splunk-connect-for-snmp/docs/configuration/worker-configuration.md

 Worker configuration is kept in the `values.yaml` file in the `worker` section. `worker` has 3 subsections: `poller`, `sender`, or `trap`, that refer to the workers' types.
 `values.yaml` is used during the installation process for configuring Kubernetes values.
-The `worker` default configuration is:
+The `worker` default configuration is the following:

 ```yaml
 worker: